-May 2015 - Grandeur of the Seas to Bermuda
+May 2015 - 7 Night Bermuda (Baltimore Roundtrip) Cruise on Grandeur of the Seas

 My husband and I and our 16 month old daughter just returned from our 7 night cruise from Baltimore to Bermuda.
 This was our first time on Royal Caribbean.
 Overall, the cruise was just ok (way better than no cruise at all, though!) although the staff and service were absolutely outstanding.